24fa-351/redirect-command-nickmarietta/README.md

 ```bash
  2 11 42
 ```
-For a little more, go to the outputcolllection.txt シ
+For a little more, go to the [outputcollection](outputcollection.txt) シ